AG-ITAcademy/MimeticMind/README.md

 ---

-With this app, we aim to make advanced, AI-driven market research available to everyone, helping you make data-backed, informed decisions effortlessly.
+This app aims to make advanced, AI-driven market research available to everyone, helping you make data-backed, informed decisions effortlessly.